mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 Before adding a command please make sure that your api exists in the GO SDK.

 Additionally, after adding new command we need to add it to the root command.
-To do that please edit `./root/atlas/builder.go` to add your command builder.
+To do that please edit `./root/atlas/builder.go` to add your command builder method

-For more info please refer to the official Cobra documentation: https://umarcor.github.io/cobra

 ### Adding a New Command